SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

    </ willUnderflow is now equal to 255

 A similar underflow happens for signed integers.
-As described under :ref:`AdvancedOperators_BitwiseLeftAndRightShifts`, all subtraction for signed integers is performed as straight binary subtraction, with the sign bit included as part of the numbers being subtracted.
+All subtraction for signed integers is performed as straight binary subtraction, with the sign bit included as part of the numbers being subtracted (as described in :ref:`AdvancedOperators_BitwiseLeftAndRightShifts`).
 The smallest number that an ``Int8`` can hold is ``-128``, which is ``10000000`` in binary.
 Subtracting ``1`` from this binary number with the overflow operator gives a binary value of ``01111111``,